jheinen/GR.jl/README.md

 ``Plots`` is great on its own, but the real power comes from the ecosystem surrounding it.
 You can find more information [here](http://docs.juliaplots.org/latest/ecosystem/).

+## Alternatives

+Besides ``GR`` and ``Plots`` there is a nice package called [GRUtils](https://github.com/heliosdrm/GRUtils.jl) which provides a user-friendly interface to the low-level ``GR`` subsytem, but in a more "Julian" and modular style.
+Newcomers are recommended to use this package.
+A detailed documentation can be found [here](https://heliosdrm.github.io/GRUtils.jl/stable/).

+``GR`` and ``GRUtils`` are currently still being developed in parallel - but there are plans to merge the two modules in the future.